drojaazu/suddendesu/content/entry/tee-d-off-a-saucy-secret-and-hidden-dev-credits/index.md

 What does this mean?
 Something was removed, or it never worked in the first place.
 Considering we already have proof of nudity being removed and given the nature of the text on this screen, my bet is it was another nude image, likely a variation on one of the existing animations.
 The code here does not set things up for the floating hearts, so if it was the blowing kiss animation, it wasn't exactly the same as what we have on the score card screen.

-We could change the reference to the hole-in-one animation, but it would not be centered on the screen (as the girl normally is on the game over screen).
+We could change the reference to the hole-in-one animation, but it would not be centered on the screen (as she normally is on the game over screen).
 We could copy the existing animation again, reposition it, and move the pointer table somewhere else and add the ninth entry... but that just seems unnecessary work at this point.
 We don't know *for sure* what this "I Love You" screen displayed, so for us to display any of the girl animations here is no longer restoration but creating something new.
 That's not really something I'm interested in doing.

 Besides, we've restored her in the score card screen, and I think that resolves things pretty thoroughly.
 So I'm calling the mystery of Tee'd Off's titties resolved.